 Registration generally will be allowed no more than twenty-four (24) hours in advance of the requested activity.

 In-person solicitation activities, including distribution of printed materials and/or advocacy of a cause/belief, is limited to exterior areas as approved by UAF.
 Solicitation activities may in no way impede or hinder pedestrian and/or vehicular traffic Note: Solicitation may be permitted in William R. Wood Center and Residence Halls as delineated below:

 WILLIAM R. WOOD CENTER:

-A table on the mall level of the building will be made available under Time, Place and Manner conditions as determined by UAF.
+A table on the mall level of the building or outside the north or south entrance will be made available under Time, Place and Manner conditions as determined by UAF.
 Solicitation activities must remain at the table.

 For the protection and privacy of residents and to prevent the interruption of studies, no door-to-door activity or public area solicitation for any purpose unrelated to the management of the residential building is allowed without prior c onsent of the Resident Director or Manager.

 Generally, consent will only be granted if the following questions can be answered in the affirmative:

 Is the solicitation request from a UAF student, faculty, or staff?